narayanrai97/ride-share-rails/Calender.md

 the separation_count is affected by the type_of_string it is: "daily", "weekly", "monthly", "yearly"

-Below are examples of when the is_recurring is true:
+Below are examples of when the field is_recurring is true:

 # Example of weekly.
 Occurs every Saturday from 2pm to 4pm.